CURRENTLY UNAVAILABLE -- Otto and Isa Degener records

 Biographical / Historical

-Born in Orange, New Jersey in 1899, Dr. Degener received his M.S. from the University of Hawaii in 1923 and his PhD from Columbia University, where he studied under N. L. Britton, P. A. Rydberg and R.A.
-Harper.
-Moving to Hawaii in 1922, he taught botany at the University of Hawaii from 1925 to 1927 and in 1929 was appointed the first naturalist for Hawaii National Park.
-He was appointed Collaborator in Hawaiian Botany by the NYBG in 1935 and was associated with the NYBG until his death in 1988.
+Otto Degener (1899–1988) was a systematic botanist and conservationist best known as a leading authority on the flora of the Hawaiian Islands.
+He earned his M.S. from the University of Hawaii in 1923 and his Ph.D. from Columbia University, where he studied under Nathaniel Lord Britton, Per Axel Rydberg, and Robert Almer Harper.
+Moving to Hawaii in 1922, he taught botany at the University of Hawaii from 1925 to 1927, and in 1929 was appointed the first naturalist for Hawaii National Park.
+He was appointed Collaborator in Hawaiian Botany by the NYBG in 1935 and was associated with the NYBG until his death.

 Extent